youwillfindinfinity/Proliferative_Study_Burn_Wound_Healing/README.md

 ## Abstract

-Understanding the dynamic processes that underlie burn wound healing is a complex endeavor that requires advanced computational approaches.
-The proliferative phase in burn wounds is critical for the closure of the burn wound.
-We present a novel model that uses a set of coupled ordinary differential equations that predict intricate interactions between different cell types, cytokines, growth factors, and proteins during the proliferative phase of wound healing after burn injury.
-We simulated the model for 30 weeks and were able to predict cell and molecular dynamics in this intricate phase of burn wound healing.
-We achieved biologically sensible results and were able to identify fibroblasts, myofibroblasts, and collagen types III and I as crucial parameters that drive the proliferative phase in burn wounds.
+**Background**: Understanding the complexities of burn wound healing is essential for developing better treatment strategies.
+The proliferative phase plays a vital role in wound closure and long-term tissue remodeling after burn injury.
+Purpose: This study aimed to develop a novel computational model using coupled ordinary differential equations to predict the interactions between cell types, cytokines, and key molecules during the proliferative phase of burn wound healing.
+**Methods**: A model was constructed using a system of equations that repre- sent the interactions between fibroblasts, myofibroblasts, mast cells, macrophages type II, cytokines (TGF-β1 and IL-8), and collagen types I and III.
+Model sim- ulations were run for 30 weeks and novel metrics were developed to evaluate Inflammation, Collagen deposition(2D) and Contraction.
+**Results**: The model successfully predicted realistic cell and molecular dynamics during the proliferative phase.
+The key parameters influencing wound remodeling after burn injury were identified as the initial counts of fibroblast / myofibrob- last and initial collagen type III/I concentrations.
+Novel cellular and molecular metrics were proposed to differentiate between normotrophic, hypertrophic, and keloid scar development based on these parameters and ongoing inflammatory activity.
+**Conclusion**: This study presents a novel computational model that effectively predicts cellular and molecular interactions and identifies crucial factors influenc- ing wound closure during the proliferative phase and scar formation during early remodeling phase of burn wound healing.
+The proposed metrics hold promise for early scar type prediction, aiding in clinical treatment decisions.

 ## Software Implementation